Foreshortening occurs when you see an object from a different angle to the usual front-on view.

 In art, foreshortening is an important concept to understand when drawing accurate forms.
 Foreshortening can give a painting a realistic depth of field.

-To better understand the concept, an easy way to understand foreshortening is to look at it using simple forms.
-For example, a long cylinder appears considerably shorter when it is tilted backwards, with the furthest away end appearing much smaller than the nearest end.
+An easy way to understand foreshortening is to look at it using simple forms.
+For example, a long cylinder appears considerably shorter when it is tilted backwards, with the farther end appearing much smaller than the nearer end.

-This phenomenon occurs with anything when viewed from different angles – the closer end of an object or person is to the viewer, the larger it seems and the overall height or length appears shorter.
+This phenomenon occurs with anything when viewed from different angles – the closer any part of an object or person is to the viewer, the larger it seems and the overall height or length appears shorter.

 Foreshortening is noticeable in everyday life; the length of a train appears considerably shorter when it is facing you than when it is side-on, an outstretched hand appears larger than the rest of the body put together, and when looking up at a skyscraper the base appears huge in comparison to the top.

 When drawing foreshortened people, breaking them down into shapes makes it easier to understand the process.

 Look at this image of an outstretched arm – it appears much shorter because the shapes that make up the arm are stacked behind each other as opposed to on top of each other.

 Practise drawing outstretched arms with a pencil using this technique of breaking down forms into shapes.
 Think about the way the sections will be stacked behind each other, creating the foreshortening.

 Once you are familiar with what foreshortening is, you can apply it to other objects, such as full figures.

 Draw a box around the front-on image of a person.